Keragen/lUnet/READme.txt

+The pipeline takes raw two-channel microscopy movies (for example, green and red channels) and processes them in two consecutive steps.
+First, it converts the raw .TIF frames into JPEG previews and runs two deep-learning U-Net models to segment each frame into nucleus and cytoplasm regions.
+It then cleans and separates objects (e.g., watershed for nuclei and a Voronoi-like assignment for cytoplasm), and exports labeled masks plus per-cell measurements like size and shape.

+In the second step, the pipeline reads those segmentation masks together with the original .TIF data and a CSV file containing tracked spot coordinates (x, y, z, frame).
+For each spot and each frame, it crops a small window around the spot, detects the spot pixels mainly inside the nuclear region, and can optionally use a machine-learning classifier to remove false-positive spot objects.
+It then measures fluorescence signals over time: the spot intensity (red and green), the local nuclear background around the spot, and the average intensity of the full nucleus and cytoplasm belonging to that spot’s cell.
+Finally, it writes per-frame quantification tables, produces QC composite images, generates per-track plots, and saves spot mask examples for later quality control or machine-learning training.

 # LUnet + Spot-On pipeline (microscopy movies → segmentation → spot quantification)

 This repo provides a two-step R pipeline that must be run **in sequence**: